deep110/deep110.github.io/posts/blogs/2022-06-25-terrain-editor-marching-cubes.md

 layout: blog.liquid
 title:  "Terrain Generation and Editing using Marching Cubes"
 categories: ["blog"]
+description: "Trying to generate an editable and realistic looking terrain using Marching Cubes algorithm.
+The writeup goes into little more depth on how various parameters of used noise function (Simplex Noise) can affect the terrain quality."
 data:
   keywords: "html5, canvas, marching, cubes, terrain, procedural, generation, tutorial, threejs"
   css: [katex.min.css]